Memory Foam vs. Hybrid Mattresses: What’s the Best?

 Only you can decide what mattress type is best for you.
 Memory foam mattresses conform to you for pressure relief and a hug-like feeling, while hybrids offer bouncy support and a breathable bed.

-If you’re still hesitant about a mattress, remember that a sleep trial will let you try it out for a few months–and you can exchange or return it if the mattress is uncomfortable.
+If you’re still hesitant about a mattress, remember that a sleep trial will let you try it out for a few months and make sure it’s right for you.

 This article is for informational purposes and should not replace advice from your doctor or other medical professional.